-Shii Village (Shea) is located in Region 9.
-It is about 100 miles South East by dirt road from Lethem and is bounded on the North by the rolling Kanaku Mountains on the East by the Quitaro and Reewa rain forest and in the south and west by the south Rupununi savannah.
+Shii Village (Shea) is located in region 9.
+It is about 100 miles South East by dirt road from Lethem and is bounded on the North by the rolling Kanaku Mountains on the East by the Quitaro and Rewa rain forest and the south and west ant the south Rupununi savannah.

-The first inhabitants of Shii lived deep in the forest and also at the edge of the forest along the creeks and streams with running water.
-Their immediate homesteads are now bush islands on hilltops and valleys with whity trees, cocorite palms, clay pot fragments and other signs of former human habitation.
-There is no written history of Shii until the arrival of the Jesuits to the small settlement in early 1900 when a number of ancestors relocated their settlements from the forest the savannah to form the main village.
-The forest are is still of very special importance to our residents (see below).
+The first inhabitants of Shii lived at the edge of the forest along the creeks and streams with running water.
+Their immediate homesteads are now bush islands on hilltops and valleys with whity trees cocorite palms clay pot participles and other signs of human habitation.
+There is no written history of shea until the arrival of the Jesuits to the small settlement in early 1900.

 Porombai, Inshio, Chipirincha, and Caitan Shikibaa were the founders of the village.
 Chipirincha being the chief then.

-The community titled landmass when demarcated covers 150 square miles.
+The community titled landmass when demarcated is 150 square miles.
 The existing land title does not cover the full area of the land traditionally owned, occupied and used by our community and our fore parents.
 Our Village has submitted an application for the extension of our land title over two tracts of land.
-The first covers the Northern and Eastern boundaries, which are part of the Kanuku mountains as well as our customary land in the Riiwa and Essequibo rainforest, which our people have used and known for generations.
+The first covers the Northern and Eastern boundaries, which are part of the Kanuku mountains as well as pristine parts of the Riiwa and Essequibo rainforest, which our people have used and known for generations.
 The second tract of land covers the western border over a strip of savannah, which has been identified and agreed by residents as part of our proposal for village land title extension.

-With 95 households and a population of four hundred and forty-four (444) persons, Shii is a Wapichan community.
-Villagers speak Wapichan and the English language.
+With 95 households and a population of four hundred and forty-four (444) persons, shea is a wapishana community and speaks the wapishan and English language.

-The relatively pristine and fully functional ecosystems of Shii include various types of tropical forests, numerous water bodies, savannahs and shrub land .
-These ecosystems are also home to a large number of species found on the Kwitaro Wa'o, Rii Wa'o (Reewa) and Chiip Wa'o (Essequibo) river basin which is carpeted by old growth rainforest.
+The relatively pristine and fully functional ecosystem of Shea include numerous water bodies, savannahs, shrubs and various types of forests.
+These ecosystems are also home to a large number of species found Quitaro, Rewa and Essequibo river basin.

-With these characteristics Shii is a potential area for many activities such as hunting, fishing, logging for community use, trapping, canoeing, farming, mining, bird watching and many other activities.
-Our forests forms part of the Wapichan Community Conserved Forest that we agreed to establish in 2012, but which still lacks legal title and formal recognition by the government and international agencies.
+With these characteristics Shea is a potential area for many activities such as hunting, fishing, logging for community use, trapping, canoeing, farming, mining, bird watching and many other activities

-Residents are all subsistence farmers who undertake rotational farming in the forest edge (cassava ad peanut farms).
-Families also engage in small enterprises such as cattle, sheep and other livestock rearing while others cultivate cassava, peanuts and other cash crops though on a small scale.
+Residents are all subsistence farmers who under take small enterprises such as cattle, sheep and other livestock rearing while others cultivate cassava, peanuts and other cash crops though on a small scale.
 Some gather craft materials as well as do hunting and fishing all to sustain their families and maintain their livelihood.

-The shifting cultivation method, the diversification and rotation of crops every four to six (or more) years leaving the land to fallow is the system practised by all farmers, thus ensuring the sustainable use of the land.
+The slash and burn method, the diversification and rotation of crops an the four to six years land to fallo is the system practised by all farmers, thus th sustainable use of the land.

-Extraction of forest products.ie. timber is very limited they are only use for construction purposes by the villagers and in the village, so goes to the wild life within the village lands where extraction is regulated according to our Village rules and agreements with neighbours on sustainable land use.
-Forest resources are abundant in the eastern extension area.
-The Village is resolved to fully secure our traditional forest land under legal land title for the benefit of present and future generations.
+Extraction of forest products.ie. timber is very limited they are only use for construction purposes by the villagers and in the village, so goes to the wild life and minerals within the village lands.

 There is a Primary School with 106 pupils and 3 staff members.
 A Nursery School with 28 children and a staff of two teachers.
 The first school open in 1954 with 21 pupils presently there is a health Centre with one Health worker.
 The main communication link is by two HF radio installed at the health centre and the village office.
 Few residents own mobile phones but can only receive satellite service summit of Shea rock.
 Mode of transportation is mostly by foot, few own motorcycles, bicycles, bollock carts, pack bollocks, as well as riding horses and mules.
 The village council owns a tractor and a vehicle.
 The majority of hand dug wells are the souls source of water supplies.